thomasthaddeus/cityuseattle.github.io/docs/environment/nodejs.md

 # Section 1: Checking your version of NPM and Node.js

- 1. To see if you already have Node.js and NPM installed and check the installed version, run the following commands in your Terminal:
+ 1. To see if you already have Node.js and NPM installed and to check the installed version, run the following commands in your Terminal:

     ```bash
     $ node -v